 When the external reset is released, the module will go through its normal power up sequence provided the V18 supply is within specifications.
-See Section 8.4.4 ON-OFF (input) and SYSTEM-ON (output).
+See Section 8.5.1 ON-OFF (input) and SYSTEM-ON (output).

-Pulling NRESET low at any time forces the module into the reset state irrespective of the ON-OFF signal.
+Pulling nRESET low at any time forces the module into the reset state irrespective of the ON-OFF signal.
 In the reset state, the SYSTEM-ON signal is low.

-Once the NRESET signal is released the module will transition to the HIBERNATE state or to the ON state as determined by the ON-OFF signal input.
+Once the nRESET signal is released the module will transition to the HIBERNATE state or to the ON state as determined by the ON-OFF signal input.

-8.6.
+8.5.3.
 Boot Select

 It is not necessary to use the Boot Select pin to re-flash the receiver since SiRFlive can use commands to perform this task.
-This pin should be left floating or may be brought out to a test point.
+However, it is desirable to bring it out to a test point if otherwise unconnected.